kenneth-wang/linked-code/README.md

     ```

 3. Download the GUI [https://www.mongodb.com/try/download/compass](https://www.mongodb.com/try/download/compass)
-4. Import the data (*.json) in GUI.
+4. Import the data (*.json)
+a) Using GUI.
 Importing repo data takes about 10 mins.
 Importing user data takes about 25 mins.
+b) Using CLI
+    ```bash
+    mongoimport --db='db_name' --collection='collection_name' --file='one_big_list.json' --jsonArray
+    ```
+    Note the file needs to be a list of json i.e. there must be square brackets at the start and end.
+If there are no square brackets in the file, try removing the last flag 'jsonArray' in the command.

 5. PySpark

     ```python